Fully integrated solutions for materials characterisation

 Temperature options include a cryostat, high-temperature oven, and single stage variable temperature insert.
 The combined temperature range of the options is 4.2 to 1273 K, and all three options quickly slide into place and are auto-detected by the system's software.

-A more in-depth video with Brad Dodrill, Lake Shore's VP of Sales and their Senior Scientist, discussing the components, features and versatility of the system, while also demonstrating the ease of operation and measurement speed, can be viewed here.
+Brad Dodrill, Lake Shore's VP of Sales and their Senior Scientist, discusses the components, features and versatility of the system, while also demonstrating the ease of operation and measurement speed in the video above.